BrianPugh/cyclopts/docs/source/getting_started.rst

    Help flags can be changed with :attr:`~cyclopts.App.help_flags`.

 Let's add some help documentation for our parameters.
-Cyclopts uses the function's docstring and can interpret ReST, Google, Numpydoc-style and Epydoc docstrings.
+Cyclopts uses the function's docstring and can interpret ReST, Google, Numpydoc-style and Epydoc docstrings (shoutout to `docstring_parser <https://github.com/rr-/docstring_parser>`_).

 .. code-block:: python